tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 We now briefly describe how resource allocation is handled in LTE, clarifying how it is modeled in the simulator.
-The scheduler is in charge of generating specific structures calles Data Control Indication (DCI) which are then transmitted by the PHY of the eNB to the connected UEs, in order to inform them of the resource allocation on a per subframe basis.
+The scheduler is in charge of generating specific structures called *Data Control Indication* (DCI) which are then transmitted by the PHY of the eNB to the connected UEs, in order to inform them of the resource allocation on a per subframe basis.
 In doing this in the downlink direction, the scheduler has to fill some specific fields of the